IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-analytics.md

 ---

 <!-- <properties
-    pageTitle="What are the capabilities of Media Analytics?" description="What are the capabilities of Media Analytics?" service="microsoft.media"
+    pageTitle="What are the capabilities of Media Analytics? v2" description="What are the capabilities of Media Analytics? v2" service="microsoft.media"
     resource="mediaservices"
     authors="juliako"